evintunador/micro-GPT-sandbox/README.md

 - [x] rebuild the tokenizer to use more complicated pairing rules
     - [x] build tokenization models with larger vocabulary sizes
 - [x] build a simple notebook for comparison bw diff ppl graphs & model outputs
+- [ ] rearrange file structure such that every future experiment i do can be a submodule git repo. this outermost repo should only include the base model and all shared files
 - [ ] create a hyperparameter search loop that knows to cancel a run if it's going over your available vram usage
 - [ ] fix & enable batched inference
     - [ ] update `model_evaluation.ipynb`'s teacher-forcing topk analysis to get more accurate %'s using batches